herrcristi/small-cpp-utils/README.md

 ### lock_queue

-A queue that wait for items until they are available
+A queue that waits for items until they are available

 The following functions are available